Crayfish Bay Organic Estate

 In the 18th Century Non Pariel came under British rule and was renamed Crayfish Bay and became a working cocoa estate.

 Presently at Crayfish Bay Organic Estate we offer accommodation to those who would like something different from the usual beach resort holiday.
 With its off-the-beaten-track and back-to-basics atmosphere it provides a truly authentic Caribbean experience.

 Crayfish Bay is run by a mixed batch of people: Kim, an English drifter who washed up on the Island twenty-six years ago; Lylette, his over-imaginative partner; and Gabri, a local gentleman who takes charge of the farming side of life.

 There are seven buildings on the estate.
 As you enter the property, on the left you can see a wooden construction with drawers underneath on runners.
 These are the drying drawers for the cocoa.

-Opposite ‘Chicken Shack’ is our tiny Chocolate factory where we now spend much of our time making our delicious chocolate which is rapidly gaining notoriety among local and visiting chocolate lovers.
+Opposite ‘Chicken Shack’ is our Chocolate factory where we now spend much of our time making our delicious chocolate which is rapidly gaining positive reviews among local and visiting chocolate lovers.

 Then there is the workshop to the left of the Bucan.

 The wooden house above the workshop is the "Little House" with two bedrooms, a shared bathroom, outside kitchen and a very big balcony.